4 Beauty Products You Should Throw Out Immediately

-Refresh for spring by purging your bathroom cabinets of these beauty products.
+Refresh your bathroom vanity by purging these beauty products.

 I'm pretty protective over my products, reluctant to through even the tiniest drop of remaining BB cream away, but if any of the products sitting in your makeup bags or lining your bathroom shelves fall into one of these four categories, it's time to chuck it ASAP.
 You'll be clearing up space in your cluttered bathroom and probably even clearing up your skin.